 Solid WordPress Alternatives

-In the case where another software fits, we consider either Craft CMS or ExpressionEngine, which is open source.
+Our favorite WordPress alternatives are Craft CMS and ExpressionEngine, which is open source.
 These are softwares designed for security, scaleability, and in ExpressionEngine's case, simplicity - making it a closely-aligned WordPress alternative.
 In addition, ExpressionEngine is deepening its commitment to all these factors with its long term release software initiative, meaning that ExpressionEngine 6 will be supported outside of additional major software releases, for an entire 5 years.

 ExpressionEngine vs WordPress: Cost Comparison

 ExpressionEngine, now open-source, carries a a licensing cost of $300 - much less than the cost of security monitoring or dealing with daily software inconsistencies or failures.
 The additional costs of working with ExpressionEngine are generally comparable with those of working with WordPress, with the exception of the costs related to keeping the website out of the wrong hands.
 There are more bad actors trying to compromise WordPress than any other system and every release has needed a patch.
 Costs mount up for installing updates and keeping the site monitored and cached.
 For ExpressionEngine users, this is substandard.
 ExpressionEngine needs occasional software updates, not constant, and does not require additional software to keep it safe.
 With all that money saved - why not build new features instead?